creitz/CRDropdownAlert/README.md

 * Written in Swift 3 (at the time of writing this, DropdownAlert had not yet been updated to Swift 3)
 * Responsive      - Uses Autolayout
 * Touch Activated - Supports delegates for responding to user clicks
+* Supports custom views - Don't restrict yourself to a title and a message.
+You can create a custom view and hand it off to CRDropdownAlert.

 ## Usage